Management of Civil Engineering Construction

 4 .Client’s objectives

-Objectives: the methods used to improve productivity and performance in terms of meeting the
+Objectives: the methods used to improve productivity

 client’s objectives in development and construction, Time: management and control, Cost: